ofiwg/libfabric/man/fi_getinfo.3.md

   FI_WRITE, FI_REMOTE_READ, and FI_REMOTE_WRITE flags to restrict the
   types of atomic operations supported by an endpoint.

-*FI_DYNAMIC_MR*
-: The provider supports applications registering any range of addresses in their virtual address space, whether or not those addresses are back by physical pages or have been allocated to the app.
-Providers that lack this capability require that registered memory regions be backed by allocated memory pages.

 *FI_NAMED_RX_CTX*
 : Requests that endpoints which support multiple receive contexts allow an initiator to target (or name) a specific receive context as